George S. Patton: World War II

 General Patton led the division during the Tennessee Maneuvers in June 1941, and was lauded for his leadership, executing 48 hours' worth of planned objectives in only nine.
 During the September Louisiana Maneuvers, his division was part of the losing Red Army in Phase I, but in Phase II was assigned to the Blue Army.
 His division executed a 400 mi end run around the Red Army and "captured" Shreveport, Louisiana.
+During the October–November Carolina Maneuvers, Patton's division captured the now Lieutenant General Drum, who served as the commander of the opposing army.
+The general was greatly embarrassed and became the subject of mockery.
+After soldiers from Isaac D. White's battalion detained Drum, the exercise umpires ruled that the circumstances would not have transpired in combat, so he was allowed to return to his headquarters, enabling the exercise to continue and for Drum to save face.
+Despite the umpires' actions, the incident indicated to senior leaders that Hugh Drum might not be prepared to command large bodies of troops under the modern battlefield conditions the Army would face in World War II, thus, he was not considered for field command.

-During the October–November Carolina Maneuvers, Patton's division captured Hugh Drum, commander of the opposing army.
-On January 15, 1942, a few weeks after the American entry into World War II, he was given command of I Armored Corps, and the next month established the Desert Training Center in the Coachella Valley region of Riverside County in California, to run training exercises.
+On 15 January 1942, a few weeks after the American entry into World War II, he succeeded Scott as commander of I Armored Corps, and the next month established the Desert Training Center in the Coachella Valley region of Riverside County in California, to run training exercises.
 He commenced these exercises in late 1941 and continued them into the summer of 1942.
 Patton chose a 10000 acre expanse of desert area about 50 mi southeast of Palm Springs.
 From his first days as a commander, Patton strongly emphasized the need for armored forces to stay in constant contact with opposing forces.
 His instinctive preference for offensive movement was typified by an answer Patton gave to war correspondents in a 1944 press conference.
 In response to a question on whether the Third Army's rapid offensive across France should be slowed to reduce the number of U.S. casualties, Patton replied, "Whenever you slow anything down, you waste human lives."
 It was around this time that a reporter, after hearing a speech where Patton said that it took "blood and brains" to win in combat, began calling him "blood and guts".
 The nickname would follow him for the rest of his life.
 Soldiers under his command were known at times to have quipped, "our blood, his guts".
 Nonetheless, he was known to be admired widely by the men under his charge.